loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-Instead of per-file configuration, you can use transpiler-specific project-wide configurations as well.
+👉 It is recommended to configure your transpiler on a project level instead of including per-file configs.

-If you are using Babel, your configuration should look like this:
+When using Babel, configure JSX as follows:

 ```json | .babelrc
 {